asc-community/.github/profile/README.md

 <img src="https://github.com/asc-community/AngouriMath/raw/master/.github/additional/readme/icon_white.png" width="120" align="left">

 [**AngouriMath**](https://github.com/asc-community/AngouriMath) is a symbolic algebra library for working with math expressions.
 It is the only actively-maintained and developed symbolic algebra library for .NET.
 Allows to perform math operations (calculus, linear algebra, boolean logic, set operations), parse expressions and build their LaTeX representation, and more.
+Suited for C# and F#.

 Read more on its [**website**](https://am.angouri.org/).